Manta-Epitech-Academy/p5js_dj/part2_advanced/workshop/detailed.md

 This guide walks you through adding advanced features to your DJ mixing deck: time sliders, crossfader, and BPM visualization.

-**Prerequisites**: This workshop assumes you have completed Part 2: Customization, which includes file uploads, mobile support, and basic helper functions.
+**Prerequisites**: This workshop assumes you have completed Part 1: Starter, which includes file uploads, mobile support, and basic helper functions.

 ---